 04.01 Pre-operational (Dry-Run): It is estimated that direct inspection activities will require approximately 240 – 400 hours.
 The actual resource requirement may vary, based on site specific activities and the number of inter-fuel transfers observed.

-04.02 Operational It is estimated that direct inspection activities will require approximately 100 – 350 hours.
+04.02 Operational: It is estimated that direct inspection activities will require approximately 100 – 350 hours.
 The actual resource requirement may vary, based on site specific activities and the number of inter-fuel transfers observed.

 60845-05 COMPLETION STATUS